About Arabella Neville-Rolfe

 Arabella was also the lead publicist for Park Theatre from 2015 – 2017, where campaigns include The Patriotic Traitor, An Audience with Jimmy Savile, Madame Rubinstein, The Gathering Leaves, The Quiet House, A Clockwork Orange, and The Buskers Opera.

-She specialises in large scale UK tours, with work on shows such as The House on Cold Hill, La Cage Aux Folles, The Wipers Times, Ray Cooney’s Out of Order, Dead Sheep, Ghost the Musical, A View from the Bridge, Brave New World, Of Mice and Men and Amelie the Musical.
+She has extensive experience working on large scale UK tours, with work on shows such as The House on Cold Hill, La Cage Aux Folles, The Wipers Times, Ray Cooney’s Out of Order, Dead Sheep, Ghost the Musical, A View from the Bridge, Brave New World, Of Mice and Men and Amelie the Musical.